3 Silent Confidence Killers (and How to Fix Them)

 Once you catch a negative thought, challenge it.

-For example instead of saying:
+For example, instead of saying: I’m so unattractive.

-I’m learning to appreciate my unique features.
+Try: I’m learning to appreciate my unique features.

-I always embarrass myself.
+Instead of: I always embarrass myself.

 Confidence grows when your inner voice becomes supportive instead of critical.